MrUrq/LatinHypercubeSampling.jl/docs/src/index.md

 # LatinHypercubeSampling

 ## Introduction
 *LatinHypercubeSampling* is a Julia package for the creation of optimised Latin Hypercube (LHC) Sampling Plans.
 The genetic optimisation algorithm is largely based on the work by Bates et al. [1].
-The package includes additional functionality for the creation of an optimised subset of an existing plan.
+The package includes additional functionality for the creation of an optimised subset of an existing plan, as well as the inclusion of discrete parameters.

 ## Installation
 The package is registered and can be installed with `Pkg.add`.